zhenweilin/srpg/README.md

-All code are modified from repository https://github.com/JerrisonWang/ICML-DRPG.
+All code are modified from [repository](https://github.com/JerrisonWang/ICML-DRPG).